 Expertise in health and life sciences is a core component of the region’s thriving economy.
-With a high concentration of top-notch facilities, research and development (R&D) institutions, government-backed initiatives and local talent, the region is breathing new life into the health sector.
+The high concentration of top-notch facilities, research and development (R&D) institutions, government-backed initiatives and strong AI capabilities are attracting some of the world’s leading researchers.

 In April 2016, the City of Edmonton announced an initiative to prioritize health innovation and build Edmonton as “Canada’s Health City.”
 The strategy aims to create an ecosystem that attracts and retains health-related talent, increases access to capital for health-related projects, and accelerates commercialization of local health technology and research.